OleIdole/NTNU-Kossel-XL-DIY-3D-printer/Step-by-step guide.md

 Apply heat shrink tubes and solder the wires onto the end stops.<br>

+### Step 11 - Assemble hotend
+The hotend should be assembled according to E3D's official tutorial, (click here for the tutorial.)[https://wiki.e3d-online.com/wiki/E3D-v6_Assembly]<br>

 ## Assembly

 ### Step 1 - Insert T-nuts into the short 20x20 profiles